eldoy/sirloin/README.md

 })
 ```
 ### REDIS PUBSUB
-If you have more than one app server for your websockets, you need pubsub to reliably send messages back to the browser.
+If you have more than one app server for your websockets, you need pubsub to reliably publish messages to multiple clients.
 With pubsub, the messages go via a [Redis server](https://redis.io), a high performance key-value store.

 Sirloin has built in support for pubsub, all you need to do is to [install Redis](https://redis.io/download) and enable it in your Sirloin config:
 ```javascript